 Transition to College: Here’s What Students Have to Say About It

 What did CollegeData students find most challenging about their freshman year of college, and what advice do they have for making the transition to college easier?
-Here are the results of CollegeData’s “Transition to College” Survey.
+Here are the results of CollegeData’s “Transition to College” Survey 2022!

 Making the shift from high school to college isn’t easy for everyone.
 If you’re going through this transition now or will be in the near future, we thought it might be helpful to hear from students who have already gone through the transition-to-college process.
-In June 2021, we surveyed* a group of college freshmen and sophomores who are registered users of CollegeData about their first year of college.
+In July of 2022, we surveyed* registered users of CollegeData who attended college during 2021-2022.
+Almost 80 percent had just completed their freshman year of college.
 We wanted to find out what surprised them most about college life and what helped them adjust.

-When asked the question “What aspect of college were you least prepared for,” the responses fell into three main areas: academics, finances, and finding life balance.
+When asked the question “What aspect of college were you least prepared for,” the responses fell into four main areas: academics, finances, social/personal, and finding balance between social life and academics.
 Below is more detail on how students responded within each category.

 Students Felt Least Prepared for College Academics

 Almost 30 percent of the college students surveyed said they felt least prepared for the academic side of college.
 Of that group, 9 percent said they were most surprised by the amount of studying required to succeed in their classes.

 “I had to read like never before,” one student responded.
 Said another: “I never studied as hard in high school as I did in my first year of college.”